chreekat/vim-colors-lunatic/README.md

 This work-in-progress is licensed under the WTFPL, which you can find in the LICENSE file.

+Whether or not this license is the best one to use is completely beyond me.
+I have obviously usesd colors from Ethan Schoovener in my `solarized` script.
+So, thanks, Ethan!

 ---

 [1]: It munges the "Default" theme, which is hardcoded.
 If you know a way around